ansys/pyansys-geometry/doc/source/user_guide/shapes.rst

     sketch = Sketch()

-You can then construct a sketch using different approaches.
+You then construct a sketch, which can be done using different approaches.

 Functional-style API
 ====================